 In Winnipeg, the parade stretched out 5 kilometres.
 In Saint John, NB, the local trade unions – who had been marching in parades since around 1839, presented the biggest salute to workers in the Maritime Provinces.
 The St. John Globe stated, “The demonstration of the trades and workingmen was a remarkably fine one, a splendid exhibit of a strong portion of the working forces of the city…”

 While Hamilton did not hold a Labour Day Parade in 1894, they did so in 1895.
 In 1896, the event brought, according to the Industrial Banner, “more visitors to the city than any single day entertainment held in years.”
 This was also the case for several other cities across the nation.
-However, in Guelph the first Labour Day celebrations did not take place until September 1, 1902.
-Prior to this, they did what several small communities did – joined forces with other towns and cities to present one larger parade.
+However, in Guelph, the first Labour Day celebrations did not take place until September 1, 1902.
+Before this, they did what several small communities did – joined forces with other towns and cities to present one larger parade.
 In 1901, for example, they took part in the parade held in Berlin (Kitchener).

 Guelph’s First Labour Day Parade: The Organizers